agnsal/DR2/README.md

 3. Orbbec Astra 3D Camera

 ### Software constraints:
-- We will use Python, Prolog and ROS.
+- We will use Python (2 and 3), Prolog and ROS.
 - We are going to follow the Sense-Think-Act paradigm.
 - We will use Docker, in simulation, to avoid compatibility conflicts.
 - We will use ROS Indigo due to JetsonTK1 driver limitation (at the moment Ubuntu 16 has some problem)